renpy/renpy/sphinx/source/config.rst

     images used by that interaction have loaded.
 (Yeah, it's a lousy name.)

+.. var:: config.loadable_boolean = False

+    If True, :func:`renpy.loadable` will return True rather than an integer representing the origin of the loadable file.

 .. var:: config.loadable_callback = None

     When not None, a function that's called with a filename.
 It should return